CCI-MOC/hil/docs/developer-guidelines.md

 changes could affect state external to HaaS's DB (network switches and headnodes), then deployment tests should also be run.

-When introducing new functionality, new tests (both unit and more comprhensive) should be added that provide adequate coverage.
+When introducing new functionality, new tests (both unit and more comprehensive) should be added that provide adequate coverage.

 If fixing a bug, a regression test should accompany the bug fix to ensure that